huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/tracking-modules.md

 Flag notifications will only show for amber (moderate severity) and red (high severity) data points; green ones are considered acceptable and won’t be flagged.

 ### Static modules
 Bear in mind that not all modules will use the RAG system and patient data will have to be reviewed manually to determine whether it is dangerous or not.
-For example, the number of steps considered healthy would vary from patient to patient.
+For example, in the case of the Steps module, the number of steps considered healthy would vary from patient to patient.

 Modules that include RAG thresholds are labelled **Thresholds** and those without are labelled **Static**.

 ![image](./assets/TrackModule09.png)

 ### Symptoms
 The **Symptoms** module lets you track specific symptoms for different health trials that you might be running.
 Each deployment can be configured to track a completely different set of symptoms.
 The care team will be able to view the evolution of different symptoms amongst a cohort of patients e.g. muscle pain, insomnia, headaches, etc.

 Go to the **Symptoms** tab and click the button **Add symptom**.
 To configure the symptom, just enter a name and then set the RAG thresholds.

 ![image](./assets/TrackModule10.png)